jakesnake2215/MatchStats/README.md

 # MatchStats
-A python script to read through json files and show statistics and data from the map
+A python script to read through json files and show statistics and data from the map Working from the work from redraskal on conversion of Match Replay .REC Files to json and xlsx files For greater information on this: https://github.com/redraskal/r6-dissect Takes the json file and parses data for a Siege GG like functionality for stat collection Also stores this data into an excel file to allow for long term data collection over multiple maps Excel will store all player data, as well as individual operator statistics per player (Broken Down by sheets Stats and Operator Stats)

 # Basic How To for testing
 How to get the json file to use